British military rifles: Rifle 5.56mm L85 (SA80)

 The improved rifle is named L85A2.
 During active service, the A2 can be fitted with a 40 mm grenade launcher, a light attachment and a laser sighting device.
-Sighting systems include the SUSAT (pictured) with 4× magnification and a trilux gas-filled conical reticule or iron sight consisting of a foresight and rear sight with adjustable rear sight for low light conditions.
+Sighting systems include the SUSAT with 4× magnification and a trilux gas-filled conical reticule or iron sight consisting of a foresight and rear sight with adjustable rear sight for low light conditions.

 In light of operational experience gained during Operation Herrick in Afghanistan and Operation Telic in Iraq, a number of additions to the L85A2 entered service as Urgent Operational Requirements, which ultimately became standard fit.
 The most noticeable addition has been that of a Picatinny Rail Interface System designed and manufactured by US company Daniel Defense, which replaces the original green plastic front furniture.
 The RIS system often sports rubber rail covers in coyote brown colour and a GripPod vertical down grip/bipod unit.
 The Oerlikon Contraves LLM-01 laser and sight combo has been standard for some time but a new laser/light unit by Rheinmetall has been recently cleared for service.
 Two ×4 optical infantry sights have seen service in addition to the SUSAT.
-The Trijicon TA-31 ACoG with a red dot CQB sight was purchased as a UOR and latterly a replacement for the SUSAT has entered service namely the Elcan Specter OS4X also with a red dot CQB sight mounted on it.
+The Trijicon TA-31 ACoG with a red dot CQB sight was purchased as a UOR and latterly a replacement for the SUSAT has entered service namely the Elcan Specter OS4X (pictured) also with a red dot CQB sight mounted on it.
 An alternative flash eliminator can be fitted, an open ended four pronged design by Surefire.
 The Surefire flash eliminator gives improved flash elimination, can accept the standard bayonet and also accommodate a Surefire sound suppressor.
 The Surefire flash eliminator is only for operational use, being incompatible with the standard L85A2 Blank Firing Attachment.
 Polymer magazines manufactured by Magpul called the EMAG have also been purchased to replace steel magazines in operational environments slightly easing the infantryman's weight burden.
 It is anticipated that the SA80 will remain in front-line service well into the 2020s.